St. Louis Slip and Fall Injury Attorneys

 Under Missouri law, the property owner’s responsibility to the visitor depends on why the visitor was there.

-The law defines visitors under three categories: Invitees, licensees and trespassers.
+The law defines visitors under three categories: Invitees, licensees, and trespassers.

-• An invitee is someone who has been invited onto the property, most commonly for business purposes.
+- An invitee is someone who has been invited onto the property, most commonly for business purposes.
 The property owner has a responsibility to keep the property safe for invitees and to warn them of any potential hazards.

-• A trespasser is someone who is on the property without permission.
-The property owner is not responsible for keeping the property safe for trespassers but should still warn them of any potential hazards.
+- A trespasser is someone who is on the property without permission.
+The property owner is not responsible for keeping the property safe for trespassers but should still avoid intentionally causing harm.

 Slip and fall injuries can often lead to serious, long-term problems.
-In the weeks and months following an injury, a slip and fall victim might be dealing with doctor’s appointments, surgeries, physical therapy and other medical bills.
+In the weeks and months following an injury, a slip and fall victim might be dealing with doctor’s appointments, surgeries, physical therapy, and other medical bills.

 In addition, they may be unable to work, which can lead to lost income and a mounting pile of bills.
-An experienced St. Louis slip and fall lawyer can help you get the compensation you need to cover your medical expenses and lost wages, as well as pain and suffering damages.
+An experienced St. Louis slip and fall attorney can help you get the compensation you need to cover your medical expenses and lost wages, as well as pain and suffering damages.

 If you have been injured in a slip and fall accident, an attorney can help you by:

-• Identifying all potential defendants
+- Identifying all potential defendants

-• Filing a premises liability lawsuit on your behalf
+- Filing a premises liability lawsuit on your behalf

-• Negotiating with the insurance company for a fair settlement
+- Negotiating with the insurance company for a fair settlement

-• Taking your case to trial if necessary
+- Taking your case to trial if necessary

 Slip and fall accidents can result in a variety of serious injuries.
 Some common injuries that we see in slip and fall cases include:

-• Head injuries.
+- Head injuries.
 These injuries can range from mild concussions to life-threatening skull fractures and brain injuries.
-Some common symptoms of a head injury include nausea, dizziness, confusion, blurred vision, ringing in the ears and loss of consciousness.
+Some common symptoms of a head injury include nausea, dizziness, confusion, blurred vision, ringing in the ears, and loss of consciousness.

-• Back injuries.
-Slip and fall accidents can cause a variety of back injuries, including strains and sprains, herniated discs, pinched nerves, spinal cord injuries and fractured vertebrae.
+- Back injuries.
+Slip and fall accidents can cause a variety of back injuries, including strains and sprains, herniated discs, pinched nerves, spinal cord injuries, and fractured vertebrae.

-• Broken bones.
+- Broken bones.
 Fractures are a common injury that can result from a slip and fall accident.
 When you fall, the force of the impact can cause your bones to break.
-This can be especially dangerous if you fall on your arm, leg or hip.
+This can be especially dangerous if you fall on your arm, leg, or hip.

-• Sprains and strains.
+- Sprains and strains.
 Slip and fall accidents can cause a variety of sprains and strains.
 For example, this can occur when the victim falls and lands on an outstretched arm, leading to a shoulder sprain, or when they fall on their leg, leading to a hamstring strain.

 If you have been injured in a slip and fall accident, it is important to seek medical attention as soon as possible.
 Many times, the full extent of an injury is not immediately apparent, and it is important to get checked out by a doctor to make sure you are not seriously injured.